datacarpentry/semester-biology/README.md

-# Data Carpentry for Biologists - Semester Course

-This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with data through programming, database management and computing more generally.
+# Prof. Hyde: course website template

-This repository contains the complete teaching materials (excluding exams and answers to assignments) and [website](http://datacarpentry.org/semester-biology) for a university style and self-guided course teaching computational data skills to biologists.
+This is a [forkable](https://help.github.com/articles/fork-a-repo/) template for a website of teaching materials for a university style and/or self-guided course.

 [Helpful information](http://www.datacarpentry.org/semester-biology/docs/)
-is available regarding the structure and function of the course and website materials, as well as customization and delivery of the course.
+is available regarding the structure and function of the course template and website materials, as well as customization and potential delivery of the course.

-The course is designed to work primarily as a flipped classroom, with students reading and viewing videos before coming to class and then spending the bulk of class time working on exercises with the teacher answering questions and demoing the concepts.
+The course template is designed to work primarily with a flipped classroom, where students read and view instructional materials before coming to class and then spending the bulk of class time working on exercises with the teacher answering questions and demoing the concepts.

-We encourage collaborative development.
-This repository was used by
+We encourage collaborative development of the template and the original general programming course ([[original course website](http://www.datacarpentry.org/semester-biology/) | [original course on git](https://github.com/datacarpentry/semester-biology)].
-@ethanwhite to teach a version of this course (Fall 2015) at the University of Florida.
-Some materials remain under active development.
-Materials that are specific to a given course (e.g., the syllabus) will be generalized to templates instead of being specific to the current course.
-We welcome contributions to all other aspects of the course/site and are especially seeking exercises and assignments for a range of disciplines.
+We welcome contributions to all aspects of the course/site and are especially seeking exercises and assignments for a range of disciplines.

-## Where is everything
+## How is the template organized?

 Core teaching materials are stored in `exercises/`, `lectures/`, and `materials/`.